ducornag/DD2482-Tutorial-Dicord-Git/DD2482-Tutorial-Discord-Git/step5.md

 *Hint1: Again take inspiration on what is currently done to accept PRs, and explore how do you make a comment to a PR in the REST Github API*
 *Hint2: Look at what issue comments are on a PR*
 *Hint3: (optional) You may need to add a new thing to publish on the webhook if you want the action of adding comments to show up with the hook*
 *Solution: look at solution_2.py, and add the code where the hint comment for exercise 2 is.
-Don't forget to stop and restart the bot*
+Don't forget to stop and restart the bot.
+Watch out for indentation*

 Open the solution: `solution_2.py`{{open}}